-Our flagship museum is the T. T. Wentworth, Jr. Museum, which is housed in the three-story Mediterranean Revival former Pensacola City Hall built in 1908.
-The Wentworth Museum, a highlight of the self-guided tour, is a general history museum with galleries dedicated to both permanent and changing exhibits.
+Our flagship museum is the Pensacola Museum of History, which is housed in the three-story Mediterranean Revival former Pensacola City Hall built in 1908.
+The Pensacola Museum of History, a highlight of the self-guided tour, is a general history museum with galleries dedicated to both permanent and changing exhibits.
 It also serves as a ticket office and museum store.
 The museum is open extended hours from 4:00 p.m. until 7:00 p.m. and on Sundays from noon until 4 p.m. for Half Price Evenings & Sundays.

 Opened in 2014, multicultural center highlights our rich heritage through dynamic exhibits representative of the cultural groups that have shaped Pensacola history.
 Visitors to the Voices of Pensacola can watch videos of individuals telling their unique Pensacola story.
 The space also includes an oral history recording room where additional stories can be recorded and archived.
 The Hilton-Green Research Room, located on the second floor, houses a vast variety of documents, maps and photographs.

 Hands-on exploration of Pensacola history for children age 13 and younger!
 Come see what colonial life was like in Pensacola.
 Other play areas explore Pensacola’s military, maritime, industrial, multicultural, Native American and Civil War history.
 The Party Central room, home to storytelling and special activities, is a popular spot for private birthday parties.
 The museum also children’s books and age-appropriate branded toys.

 Lumbering, brick making, railroads and commercial fishing were among the industries that propelled Pensacola from a sleepy frontier garrison into a thriving commercial center in the 19th century.
 Step back in time and learn more about some of Pensacola's pivotal industries.
 The museum is a popular stop on the self-guided tour.